salidamaharjan/personalProfileHTML/Topic1/personalProfile/README.md

 ## Future Development

-- Build pages for the component of navigation bar and set color to green when then component is selected.
+- Build remaining pages for the nav bar.
-- Navigate to the pages.
 - Get rid of internal CSS from index.html and use external Link for CSS.
 - Use JavaScript to support event handling.
 - Use BootStrap, Jquery.